pedroamarall/rest-builder/typing/README.markdown

 You must learn to type letters, numbers, and symbols while using all 10 fingers correctly without looking at your keyboard.

-## Do you want to be a coding ninja?
+## Do you want to be a code ninja?

 If so, then your **keyboard** is your **sword**.